 |

-in the spring of 1858 on a spot there the mighty waters of the Amur
+founded in the spring of 1858 on a spot there the mighty waters

-River break against a high cliff.
-The city's foundation was laid by
+of the Amur River break against a high cliff.
+The city's foundation

-workers of Nerchinsk and Cassacks from the Upper Amur and Trans-Baikal
+was laid by workers of Nerchinsk and Cassacks from the Upper Amur

-regions, all of them descendants of the pioneers who explored ans
+and Trans-Baikal regions, all of them descendants of the pioneers

-later a Siberian dealer Jerofei Khabarov - one of the first in the
+and later a Siberian dealer Jerofei Khabarov - one of the first

-of the Amur River iron ploughs and seeds of Russian grain to begin a
+banks of the Amur River iron ploughs and seeds of Russian grain

 |